shashank-sharma/codeforces-scraper/README.md

 # codeforces-scraper
 Scrapy spider to scrape codeforces site and get all the successful submission for one particular language.
+Also to scrape top rated users for each particular language.

 Spider location: cfspider/spiders/cf.py